Leveraging a For Us, By Us Model: How to Co-Create a Collaborative Statewide Diversion Training, Technical Assistance & Development Program

 Program Director, Adult Redeploy Illinois, IL Criminal Justice Authority

-Mary Ann Dyar is the Program Director for the Adult Redeploy Illinois program created by the Crime Reduction Act of 2009 (P.A.
-96-0761) and administered by the Illinois Criminal Justice Information Authority.
-As Program Director, Mary Ann is responsible for coordinating the disbursement of grants to local jurisdictions to expand alternatives to incarceration; assisting with the formulation of policies and procedures for the program; monitoring and conducting technical assistance for grantees; managing communication, outreach and reporting strategies for the program; and staffing the Adult Redeploy Illinois Oversight Board.
-Prior to her work at the state level, Mary Ann was Program Manager with the Justice/Violence Initiative of Chicago Metropolis 2020, a regional planning not-for-profit organization, working on policy issues related to childhood exposure to trauma and violence, juvenile justice, prisoner reentry, criminal law and sentencing reform.
+Mary Ann Dyar is the Program Director for the Adult Redeploy Illinois (ARI) program created by the Crime Reduction Act of 2009 and administered at the Illinois Criminal Justice Information Authority (ICJIA).
+As Program Director, Mary Ann is responsible for coordinating the disbursement of grants to local jurisdictions to expand alternatives to incarceration; assisting with the formulation of policies and procedures for the program; monitoring and conducting technical assistance for grantees; managing communication, outreach and reporting strategies for the program; and staffing the ARI Oversight Board.
 Mary Ann holds a master’s degree in Public Policy from the University of Chicago’s Harris School, and undergraduate degrees in Accounting and Political Science from Indiana University-Bloomington.
-She served two years as a Peace Corps volunteer in Kenya (1991-1993).
+She served two years as a Peace Corps volunteer in Kenya.
+Mary Ann was a member of the second cohort of the Governor’s Office Academy of Leadership (G.O.A.L.) program (2024) and currently serves on the Community-Based Corrections Task Force (2025) and Justice Cabinet Advisory Group.

 CEO & Founder, Developing Capacity Coaching